 Further to the CySEC notification, the Risk Committee has been set up on 12th of November 2024.
+The Risk Committee has met once during 2024.

 3.4.
 Remuneration Committee

 The Remuneration Committee is tasked with preparing decisions on matters related to remuneration, particularly those with implications for the Company's risk management, for approval by the Board of Directors (BoD).
 Specifically, the Committee is responsible for: